-Staff are not permitted to take any personal electronic device (mobile phone, iPod , etc.) into a children area.
+Staff are not permitted to take any personal electronic device (mobile phone, or any device with a camera) into a children area.
 Any devices staff bring to nursery must be stored according to each nursery's procedure in an area not accessible to the children.

-Images or videos taken at nursery must not be displayed on social networking sites.
+Images or videos taken at nursery must not be displayed on social networking sites except for photographs in which individuals cannot be identified used for approved uses such as the nursery's Instagram account.